 On another note, we bring to you a noble cause that we know for sure our Brundo customers will appreciate and get involved in.
-In our long commitment of community service, Brundo, along with our sister store Café Colucci, is proud to partner with Seed of Health, a non profit organization that is currently working on opening the first ophthalmology clinic in Bahir Dar, Ethiopia.
+In our long commitment of community service, Brundo, along with our sister store Café Colucci, is proud to partner with a non profit organization that is currently working on opening eye clinics in Ethiopia.
 According to the 2006 National Survey on Blindness, Ethiopia has one of the world’s highest rates of blindness and low vision.
 Many people are afflicted with some sort of eye related disease that robs them of the sight that you and I take for granted.
-80% of these cases are preventable and together we can protect the sight of many Bahir-Dar residents living with bacterial eye infection.
-Join us for a day of Growth on Saturday May 2nd, 2015 from 12pm to 5pm at the American Steel Studios gallery 1960 Mandela Parkway, Oakland, CA. Combine a day of fun, with some delicious Ethiopian food, all for a noble cause.
-Tickets can be purchased in advance at the Seed of Health website http://www.seedofhealth.org or at the door the day of the event.
-100% of the funds raised will go towards Seed of Health’s ophthalmology clinic to Bahir Dar.
-Thank you in advance for your support, together we can make a difference!
+80% of these cases are preventable and together we can protect the sight of many rural residents living with bacterial eye infection.

 Since we are on the topic of sight, this month we will feature the spice Turmeric:

 Turmeric is an excellent source of Vitamins A, C and E. It has eye health antioxidants and cholesterol reducing properties.
 Ethiopian Turmeric (or called Erd) has a golden color and aroma which enriches Ethiopian culinary recipes such as Alicha dishes and other mild stews and dishes.